sort-imports

 default:'always'

-Specifies how new lines should be handled between import groups.
+Specifies how to handle new lines between import groups.

 ignore